-- B --

 ), as well as columns

-corresponding to the explicit bounds (lower_bound
+corresponding to the explicit bounds (lower

-and upper_bound
+and upper

 ).